imagej/imagej.github.io/pages/Headless.md

 ## The `--headless` mode

+{% include sidebox-right content="Historical note Headless support was originally a branch in [ImageJA](ImageJA "wikilink"); it worked by putting rewritten versions of three core ImageJ classes into a file called *headless.jar*, which was put into the class path *before* `ij.jar` so they would override ImageJ's versions.

-[ImageJ2](ImageJ2 "wikilink") provides the capability to execute ImageJ plugins, macros and scripts in headless mode.
+Nowadays, we use [Javassist](Javassist "wikilink") for run-time patching, through the  [ImageJ2](ImageJ2 "wikilink") provides the capability to execute ImageJ plugins, macros and scripts in headless mode.
 This feature uses bytecode manipulation to patch ImageJ 1.x's behavior at runtime, making it possible to start ImageJ in batch mode without instantiating GUI components.

 **Shortcoming:** There are plugins which are even more bound to a GUI than ImageJ 1.x is.
 Naturally, these plugins will still try to